jdsimard/generalized-sylvester/README.md

 # generalized-sylvester
-A MATLAB function to solve the generalized Sylvester equation
+MATLAB and Python/NumPy functions to solve the generalized Sylvester equation

 $$AXB + CXD = E$$

 MATLAB contains the function sylvester which solves a matrix equation of the form $AX + XB = C$, but no such function for solving the generalized Sylvester equation.
-The included function solves the matrix equation $AXB + CXD = E$ using a vectorization approach, so long as a unique solution exists.
+The included function solves the matrix equation $AXB + CXD = E$ using a naive vectorization approach, so long as a unique solution exists.
 Because it uses a vectorization approach, it may require the inversion of a large matrix with dimensions $nm \times nm$, where $A$ and $C$ are $n \times n$ matrices and $B$ and $D$ are $m \times m$ matrices, so currently it may not perform well (or as expected) if the dimension becomes large.
 A future improvement should switch to a generalized eigenvalue / eigenvector approach.

+A Python implementation using the NumPy framework is also included.

-All included functions and scripts have been included under the namespaces fn_matrix_eqns, fn_matrix_eqns.examples, and fn_matrix_eqns.tests to avoid possible namespace conflicts in the future.
+All included MATLAB functions and scripts have been included under the namespaces fn_matrix_eqns, fn_matrix_eqns.examples, and fn_matrix_eqns.tests to avoid possible namespace conflicts in the future.

+The Python implementation contains a YML file to generate a conda environment, along with some batch files for running unit tests and type checking.
+The implemented module is in ".\Python\src\generalized_sylvester.py".

-Project guide:
+Project guide (MATLAB):

 fn_matrix_eqns.generalized_sylvester.m
 - the function for solving the generalized Sylvester equation;